drorIvry/rego/README.md

 It is designed to allow asynchronous workloads to be deployed over Kubernetes with minimal effort, while also providing a management API that can keep track of progress and run history.

+### Use cases

+- Run async workloads that need s to be managed (or visible to) a UI
+- integrate non production-grade code (data scientist R code for example) within your production environment in a contained way
+- use to run stuff periodically with run history

 ## Getting started

 ### Prerequisites